inv4fee2020/pli_node_conf/root-user-install-move.md

     apt install -y mkpasswd

+> You may need to install using the 'whois' package depending on your VPS provider; If you get issues with the above, try the following;

+    apt install -y whois

 ## Create a hash of your chosen password 'letmein123' is a test password - please ensure you update to be stronger and more random etc.

     mkpasswd -m sha256crypt letmein123